CBDOO at your service

 Hemp flowers are hand-picked and placed directly into a freezing chamber.
 Carefully arranged, they are exposed to temperatures set between -30 and -35 degrees, for around 10 hours.

 Once the water inside the flowers is frozen, the pressure inside the chamber drops rapidly.
-A vacuum is created, triggering the process of sublimation.
+A vacuum is created, triggering the sublimation process.

-This process refers to the passage of a material from the solid state to the gaseous state without passing through the liquid stage.
-The ice inside the flowers is thus converted to steam, without having become water in the meantime.
+This process refers to the passage of a material from a solid state to a gaseous state without passing through the liquid stage.
+The ice inside flowers is thus converted to steam without having become water in the meantime.

-The steam in the vat then goes the other way, condensing and refreezing in a special compartment.
+The steam in the tank then takes the opposite route, condensing and refreezing in a special compartment.

-Of course, this ice also contains a tiny fraction of the terpenes that were carried away by the vapor during sublimation.
+Of course, in this ice, there's also a tiny fraction of terpenes that were carried away by the vapor during sublimation.
 These are recovered at the end of the process for reuse in e-liquids or oils.

 The entire process takes 24 hours.
 After just one day, the moisture is extracted from the flowers and they are ready to eat.